skalero01/HattrickTransfers/README.md

 - You can filter depending of the HTMS potential and actual value
 - You can filter depending of the maximum stars generated on a match (Setting the maximum form and stamina)

+**How it works**
+- You put the custom search you want to do
+- The system with login automatically to your account and will make the search one by one
+- Once it search everything it will order by time and 5 minutes before the limit finish will make a offer and will keep checking if you are still the winner.
+- If the price is more that was configurated it will stop and continue with the next player in the list.

+**Things to consider**
+- You need to be checking your buyings periodically because there is probability to buy a lot of players (More that what you needed)
+- Its important to configurate the name of your team correcly because with the name will know if you are winning the offer.

 Installation
 ------------
 - Clone the project